Brett Levis: Valour FC

 On January 30, 2020, Levis signed with Canadian Premier League side Valour FC.
 He made his debut on August 16 in a 2–0 loss to Cavalry FC..
 In January 2022 Valour announced they had declined Levis' contract option.
 However, Valour re-signed Levis on February 25, 2022.
 In November 2022, he departed Valour.

 FC Tulsa

 Levis signed with USL Championship club FC Tulsa on November 15, 2022.

+Detroit City

+On June 6, 2023, Levis was traded along with teammate Darío Suárez to USL Championship side Detroit City.
+Levis left Detroit following their 2024 season.

+Atlético Ottawa

+On February 20, 2025, Levis signed a two-year contract with Canadian Premier League side Atlético Ottawa.

 International career

 Levis was named to Canada's 40-man provisional roster for the 2019 CONCACAF Gold Cup.